akabanov/sneaky_bird_apps_template/README.md

 ## Audience

-I'm crafting this project for personal use with two objectives in mind:
+I'm crafting this project for personal use with two goals in mind:

 - To be able to kick-start new Flutter projects with all the required integrations and boilerplate ready out of the box
 - Learn the production and maintenance process end-to-end